Karneades/PackAttack/README.md

 attackers were caught recently distributing through the RubyGems repository.

-In October 2021, a typo package for `mitmproxy` was in PyPI which includes an RCE ([Tweet](https://twitter.com/maximilianhils/status/1447525552370458625), [article on bleepingcomputer](https://www.bleepingcomputer.com/news/security/pypi-removes-mitmproxy2-over-code-execution-concerns/)).
+In **October 2021**, a typo package for `mitmproxy` was in PyPI which includes an RCE ([Tweet](https://twitter.com/maximilianhils/status/1447525552370458625), [article on bleepingcomputer](https://www.bleepingcomputer.com/news/security/pypi-removes-mitmproxy2-over-code-execution-concerns/)).

 > Copycat package could trick devs into falling for 'newer' version